unitejs/engine/README.md

 # UniteJS Core
-Core of the UniteJS JavaScript Framework Management Tool.
+Core of the UniteJS JavaScript framework management tool.